AZ-400: Designing and Implementing Microsoft DevOps Solutions

 projects: '**/*Tests/*.csproj'

-arguments: --configuration Release --collect "Code coverage"
+arguments: '--configuration Release --collect "Code coverage"'

-displayName: 'Run Tests and Collect Coverage'
+displayName: 'Run Tests with Coverage'

 - task: PublishCodeCoverageResults@1